 Re-Amping can be used to help recording artists in many aspects of production both in DIY Home Recording and in professional studios.
 What makes Re-Amping special is that it removes the constraints of having to capture the perfect amplified sound with the best performance at the same time.

 Another benefit of Re-Amping is when it comes to home recording.
-When you record at home, sometimes you simply can't be very loud.
+When you record at home, sometimes you can't be very loud.
 For instance, it is the middle of the night and you are inspired and have time to record an electric guitar part but you don't want to wake up the neighbours.
-You can record your track direct to your DAW while monitoring with your headphones, then the next day take that clean signal and play it back 'out-loud' through your amp.
+You can record your track directly to your DAW while monitoring with your headphones, then the next day take that clean signal and play it back 'out loud' through your amp.

 All You Need.

 All in One Place.

 Get tips on How to Succeed as an Artist, receive Music Distribution Discounts, and get the latest iMusician news sent straight to your inbox!
 Everything you need to grow your music career.